yutanagano/tidytcells/notes/key_for_valid_values.md

 - Data source: IMGT/GENE-DB (https://www.imgt.org/genedb/)
     - Use interactive GENE-DB interface to retrieve all Homo sapiens TR genes
-    - Then, in order to get a list of all known alleles of each gene, request the nucleotide sequence of all functional, ORF and pseudogene alleles in FASTA format.
+    - Then, in order to get a list of all known alleles of each gene, request the nucleotide sequence of all functional, ORF and pseudogene alleles in FASTA format
+    - Downloaded FASTA data found at: https://github.com/yutanagano/tidytcells/tree/main/data/homosapiens_tr.fasta
 - Last date of access: 22nd September 2023
 - Data parsing:
     - Using the FASTA data retrieved as above, use the data processing script (found at: https://github.com/yutanagano/tidytcells/tree/main/scripts/homosapiens_catalogue_tr.py) to transform the data to json form, where the data is encoded as: